 Course Overview At its core, Fine Art is about communication, innovation, challenge and application.
-It is about exploring your individual potential through visual possibilities and theoretical questions with an awareness of the increasingly complex and media-saturated global arena.
+It is about exploring your potential through visual possibilities and theoretical questions with an awareness of the increasingly complex and media-saturated global arena.
 Our Fine Art degree is for those who have the desire to work hard and the ability to explore ideas through a wide range of media.
-The course is driven by its core aim; to encourage and enable you to engage with issues and practices across a broad Fine Art spectrum, from the historical to the contemporary.
-The degree is delivered through three main components: Studio Practice, Art and Design History and Professional Practice.
+The course is driven by its core aim; to encourage and enable you to engage with a wide range of discourse and practices across a broad Fine Art spectrum - that reflects the art historical and contemporary contexts.
+The Fine Art degree at Liverpool Hope is delivered through three main components: Studio Practice, Art History, and Professional Practice.
 This combination of studies will equip you with the essential skills to establish yourself as a professional artist, or work in the wider creative industries.
-You will have access to excellent dedicated studios and workshops with a good balance of traditional and new media.
-The programme is taught by professional artists who are actively engaged in research and also have a long history of exhibiting, curating, and engaging with contemporary practice and discourse.
-This wealth of staff experience will enable you to become aware of and explore a broad range of approaches and methodologies within fine art.
+Study with us and you will have access to excellent dedicated studio spaces and workshops, with a balance of traditional and new media.
+The programme is taught by professional artists who are actively engaged in research and possess a long history of exhibiting, and curating.
+Moreover, the teaching staff actively participate in contemporary practice, research, and discourse.
+This wealth of staff experience will enable you to explore a broad range of approaches and methodologies within Fine Art.
+The staff expertise ensures a curriculum influenced by current ideas and relevant contemporary research practices within the sector.
 Entry Requirements This course follows the standard University entry requirements.
 Please see the website for further information.
-Fees and Additional Costs The tuition fees for 2024/2025 are £9,250 for full-time undergraduate courses.
+Fees and Additional Costs The tuition fees for 2025/2026 are £9,535 for full-time undergraduate courses.
 As well as your tuition fees, you also need to consider the cost of materials, which will be approximately £200 per year.
 There are also costs for optional fieldtrips.
 You will be informed, with plenty of notice, about full costs of such trips.
 You will also need to consider the cost of your accommodation each year whilst you study at university.
 Visit our accommodation webpages for further details about our Halls of Residence: www.hope.ac.uk/halls/ Applicants will need access to a computer if course delivery is switched to online.
 The University has a laptop lending service if remote study is necessary.